List of The New York Times controversies: Baldoni's defamation lawsuit

 American actor Justin Baldoni filed a libel lawsuit for $250 million against The New York Times alleging that the Times had published an "unverified and self-serving narrative" using "cherry-picked and altered communications stripped of necessary context" in his feud with American actress Blake Lively and had ignored evidence disputing her claims.
 Baldoni's lawyer stated, "In this vicious smear campaign fully orchestrated by Blake Lively and her team, the New York Times cowered to the wants and whims of two powerful 'untouchable' Hollywood elites, disregarding journalistic practices and ethics once befitting of the revered publication by using doctored and manipulated texts and intentionally omitting texts which dispute their chosen PR narrative."
 The court dismissed Baldoni's lawsuit against The New York Times.

+In dismissing the case, the judge cited the paper's "fair report privilege” which protects puplications when reporting on legal actions.
+The judge also viewed Baldoni as a public figure and that he needed to prove actual malice.